Howard Van Vranken

-Howard Andree Van Vranken is an American diplomat serving as the United States Ambassador to Botswana since May 2023.
+Howard Andree Van Vranken is an American diplomat who had served as the United States Ambassador to Botswana.

 Education

 Van Vranken earned a Bachelor of Arts degree from the University of California, Davis and a Master of Arts from Harvard University.
 Van Vranken graduated from Armijo High School in Fairfield, California.

 Career

 A career officer with the United States Foreign Service, Van Vranken has been assigned to embassies in Jerusalem, Sanaa, Oslo, Beirut, Tel Aviv, Belfast, and Tunis.
 He has also worked in the Bureau of Near Eastern Affairs and Bureau of South and Central Asian Affairs.
 He has most recently served as executive director and deputy executive secretary of the United States Department of State.

 Ambassador to Botswana

 On July 16, 2021, President Joe Biden nominated Van Vranken to be the next United States Ambassador to Botswana.
 On September 29, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 The full Senate voted to confirm Van Vraken by voice vote on December 21, 2022, more than a year later.
 He presented his credentials to President Mokgweetsi Masisi on May 24, 2023.